 Choosing to start counselling is for many a huge step.
 People can be concerned about stigma, stirring up the past, being judged.
 Many clients approach me after previous negative experiences of counselling.
-I offer empathetic, non judgemental open-minded counselling, always rooted in my belief that everyone is doing the best they can, with the resources they have available to them.
+My attitude to counselling is always rooted in my belief that everyone is doing the best they can, with the resources they have available to them.